 However, it’s not just damage to vehicles and property that are at risk, people can be injured too.
 Shockingly, nearly a quarter of all deaths involving vehicles at work occur during reversing.

 Even the most proficient drivers need help reversing their vehicles in difficult circumstances.
-So here are some of our top tips for safer reversing.
+With extra care and attention, we can all help to reduce these stats and here are some of our top tips for safer reversing.

 Before you start reversing

-• Is your route free from obstructions?
-If it is blocked, can you access
+- Walk around the vehicle, look for hazards and check that the route free from obstruction.
+If it is blocked, can you access by another route?

 When you are reversing